shimaore/flat-ornament/index.coffee.md

 Return true if a command returned `over`, indicating the remaining ornaments in the list should be skipped.

-    execute = (ornament,commands,parser) ->
+    compile_ornament = (ornament,commands,parser) ->

+      switch
-      if typeof ornament is 'string'
+        when typeof ornament is 'string'
-        ornament = parser.parse "ornament #{ornament}"
+          parser.parse "ornament #{ornament}"

-        debug 'ornament', ornament
+        when ornament.length?

+          structure = ornament.map (statement) ->
+            compile_statement statement,commands,parser

+This function return `true` if the execution should stop.

+          ->
-      for statement in ornament
+            for statement in structure

+              truth = await statement.call this
+              return true if truth is 'over'

+              truth = not truth if statement.not

+Terminate the ornament and continue to the next one, if any condition or action returned false.

+              return false unless truth

+If no precondition / postcondition / action returned false, continue to the next ornament.

+            return false

+        else
+          NOTHING

+    compile_statement = (statement,commands,parser) ->

 A statement might be a `{type,param?,params?,not?}` object, or a `[('not',)type,params...]` array, or a `"(not )type( param param …)"` string.
 All statements are converted to `{type,param?,params?,not}` for evaluation.

+      switch

+String statement

-        if typeof statement is 'string'
+        when typeof statement is 'string'
-          statement = parser.parse "statement #{statement}"
+          parser.parse "statement #{statement}"

-          debug 'statement', statement
+Array statement

-        if statement.length?
+        when statement.length?

           params = statement[..]
-          statement = {}
           if params[0] is 'not'
             params.shift()
+            truthy = NOT
+          else
-            statement.not = true
+            truthy = ID

-          statement.type = params.shift()
+          type = params.shift()
+          return NOTHING unless type?
-          statement.params = params
+          c = commands[type]

-        unless statement.type?
+          return NOTHING unless c?

+          -> truthy await c.apply this, params

-          debug 'No command', statement
+Object statement

+        else

+          {type} = statement
-          return false
+          return NOTHING unless type?

-        c = commands[statement.type]
+          c = commands[type]

-Terminate the ornament and continue to the next one, if the command is invalid.

-        unless c?
+          return NOTHING unless c?
-          debug 'No such command', statement.type
-          return false

-Evaluate based on the presence of `params[]` or `param`.
+          truthy = if statement.not then NOT else ID

           switch
             when statement.params?
-            debug "Calling #{statement.type}", statement.params
-            truth = await c.apply this, statement.params
+              -> truthy await c.apply this, statement.params
             when statement.param?
-            debug "Calling #{statement.type}", statement.param
-            truth = await c.call this, statement.param
+              -> truthy await c.call this, statement.param
             else
-            debug "Calling #{statement.type} (no arguments)"
-            truth = await c.call this
+              -> truthy await c.call this

-DEPRECATED: truth should be a boolean; this will soon change to `return truth if typeof truth isnt 'boolean'`.

-        if truth is 'over'
-          return true

-        truth = not truth if statement.not

-Terminate the ornament and continue to the next one, if any condition or action returned false.

-        return false unless truth

-If no precondition / postcondition / action returned false, continue to the next ornament.

-      return false
+    run = (ornaments,commands) ->
+      (compile ornaments, commands, parser commands).call this

+    module.exports = {run,parser,compile}